ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 # Migrating a virtual server from the classic infrastructure
 {: #migrate-vsi-to-vpc}

 You can migrate a virtual server instance from the classic infrastructure by customizing a backup version of the instance to meet the requirements of the {{site.data.keyword.vpc_short}} infrastructure.
-Next, create an image template from the instance, and export it to {{site.data.keyword.cos_full}}.
-After you convert the image to qcow2 format, you can import it to {{site.data.keyword.vpc_short}} and deploy it in the VPC environment.
+Next, create an image template from the instance and deploy it in the VPC environment.
 {:shortdesc}

 To complete this task you must have an instance of {{site.data.keyword.cos_full}} available.
 You must also create an authorization so that the Image Service for VPC can access images in {{site.data.keyword.cos_full_notm}}.
 For more information, see [Granting access to IBM Cloud Object Storage to import images](/docs/vpc?topic=vpc-object-storage-prereq).